How to Automate Customer Service with AI Chatbots (2024)

 - Ease of use: Is the platform easy to learn and use?
 Does it offer a visual interface or require coding knowledge?

-- NLP capabilities: How accurate and robust are the platform’s NLP capabilities?
+- NLP capabilities: How accurate and are the platform’s NLP capabilities?
 Can it understand complex inquiries and variations in phrasing?

 - Integration: Does the platform integrate with your existing systems and tools (e.g., CRM, help desk software)?